ConnorFriday-code/NoteGroupsProjectThree/README.md

 ![Home page](readme_folder/features/current-features/features-home-page.png)

-- Notes are displayed in a clear and easy to read way
+- Notes are displayed in a clear and easy-to-read way

-- Notes contain tags that can be used in grouping/filtering via search bar
+- Notes contain tags that can be used in grouping/filtering via the search bar

 - Search bar to locate specific notes